bright/new-www/content/blog/how-can-non-technical-people-contribute-to-kusama-and-polkadot-networks-part-2.md

 ## Appreciate others with Treasury tips

-Have you noticed someone’s great contribution and you believe they should be recognized and rewarded?
-You can suggest someone from the community who deserves to receive a tip paid in $KSM or $DOT.
+Have you noticed someone’s great contribution and you believe they should be recognized and rewarded? **You can suggest someone from the community who deserves to receive a tip paid in $KSM or $DOT**.
 After that, the council decides on the amount of the tip.
 The easiest way to suggest a tip beneficiary is via [BrightTreasury's Tips Module](https://treasury.bright.dev/tips/?utm_source=brightinventions_blog&utm_medium=link_article&utm_campaign=contributetoweb3_2&utm_id=content_marketing).

 ## Provide feedback for Kusama and Polkadot applications

 When someone contributes to Polkadot and Kusama nets, they often need one thing – feedback.
 As a potential user, your thoughts on the planned and existing solutions are precious.
-We encourage you to leave feedback for community creators whether they have built a plugin or published some educational content.
+We encourage you to **leave feedback for community creators whether they have built a plugin or published some educational content**.

 You can even discuss their ideas on [BrightTreasury](https://treasury.bright.dev/?utm_source=brightinventions_blog&utm_medium=link_article&utm_campaign=contributetoweb3_2&utm_id=content_marketing) before they turn them into a proposal.
 Let them know if their idea can be of use or maybe it shouldn't be developed because something similar already exists.
 Don't be a silent member.
 Contribute by using your voice!